 You can get compensation without legal help, but chances are the compensation you get won’t be enough.

-Knowing what to do after a car accident is great, but unless that list also includes hiring a car accident attorney, it is incomplete.
+Knowing what to do after a car accident is great, but unless that list also includes hiring a car accident or DUI lawyer, it is incomplete.
 Only with their help will you be able to get compensated for all the costs you incur because of the accident.